Bengie Molina: Free agency (2005–2006)

 Molina's contract with the Angels expired after the 2005 season, and the team decided not pursue him because they were not interested in offering him the long-term contract he sought.
 The New York Mets made him an offer of a three-year, $18 million contract in November, but when Molina tried to negotiate for more, the Mets traded for Paul Lo Duca and rescinded their offer.
 Still unsigned in January 2006, Molina threatened to sit out the season if he did not get a contract to his liking.
 In February, he received offers on one-year contracts from the Los Angeles Dodgers and Toronto Blue Jays.
 Though the Dodgers offered more money, he chose the Blue Jays' $5 million offer on February 6 because the team had fewer promising catching prospects, making it seem more likely they would offer him a long-term deal in the future.
 After signing with the Blue Jays, Molina expressed his anger at the Angels over how he parted company with them.
 "The way they let me go without a notice, without calling me, that said a lot," Molina said.
 "They never let me know.
 They just threw me like a piece of trash."
 However, Molina's agent Alan Nero later clarified that the Angels did indeed inform Molina of their decision.

 Toronto Blue Jays (2006)

 Molina got off to a slow start to the 2006 season, throwing out only 13% of baserunners in the season's first two months and getting outhit by backup catcher Gregg Zaun.
 Ultimately, manager John Gibbons decided to use a platoon system, with Zaun getting several of the starts against right-handed pitchers.
 Molina was one of Toronto's most consistent hitters in August.
-Against the Seattle Mariners on the 14th of that month, he caught all 14 innings of a game, ending the contest with a walkoff RBI single against Emiliano Fruto.
+Against the Seattle Mariners on the 14th of that month, he caught all 14 innings of a game, ending the contest with a walk-off RBI single against Emiliano Fruto.
 In 117 games (433 at bats), he batted .284 with 123 hits, 19 home runs, and 57 RBI.
 He only threw out 18% of base stealers in 2006, a diminished total he blamed on pitchers' failure to hold runners close to the bases.